 Built new affordable housing through Canada’s first-ever National Housing Strategy.

-New support for Métis, First Nation and Inuit peoples in Canada, including housing and water infrastructure, schooling, language protections.
+New support for First Nations, Inuit, and Métis peoples in Canada, including housing and water infrastructure, schooling, language protections.

 Real action to ban harmful single-use plastics by 2021 to keep our oceans clean.